-- 18. The Council would receive a capital receipt plus fees without the need to incur any further marketing costs. - 19.
-The disposal of the site would remove the Council's liability for any future maintenance costs while it remains unused.
+- 16. The Council would receive a capital receipt plus fees without the need to incur any further marketing costs. - 17.
+The disposal of the site would remove the Council's liability for any future maintenance costs while it remains unused. - 18.
+The disposal would result in 3% of the capital receipt being used for the benefit of the North Ormesby Ward.